+An important goal for Cincinnati Public Schools' Board of Education is to conduct the financial operations of the district in an efficient, effective and transparent manner.
 To accomplish this, the Board established an Audit Committee and an internal auditor position, with a commitment to report quarterly to the public on financial management.

 The role of the Audit Committee is to assist the Board of Education in ensuring that both external and internal audit functions and other accountability issues receive adequate oversight.

-Internal Audit Plan 2014
+Internal Audit Department

-An internal audit focuses on:
+An internal audit engagement focuses on:

 - Effectiveness and efficiency of operations

-- Reliability and integrity of information
+- Reliability and integrity of financial and operational information

 - Safeguarding of assets

 - Compliance with state and federal laws

 Internal controls are important because they reduce the risk of fraud, prevent loss of funds and resources, and help to ensure that the district meets its goals and operates with integrity.
 The Internal Audit Charter provides more detailed descriptions of the work performed by the Internal Audit Department.